trishlikestocode/trishlikestocode/README.md

 - 👋 Hi, I’m @trishlikestocode
-- 👀 I’m interested in ...becoming more skilled at full stack development and cloud
+- 👀 I’m interested in ...becoming more skilled in full stack development and cloud
 - 🌱 I’m currently learning ...perfecting .NET Core, Angular, creating single page applications
 - 💞️ I’m looking to ... practice and create projects
 - 📫 How to reach me ...trishlikestocode@gmail.com